jlelong-onepoint/google-builds-gitlab/README.md

 - runtimeconfig.admin role only on the gitlabhook config object not at the project level
 - add authorization by deployment, not via command line
 - Move the region to runtimeconfig at deployment time and remove the env.yaml file
+- Add error when a hook is received on a projet without configuration
+- Allow to have project from multiple gitlab (avoid project_id clash)
+- Add a secret token from gitlab